segmentstream-com/segmentstream-com.github.io/_docs/integrations/yandex-metrica.md

 [Yandex guide on session parameters](https://yandex.com/support/metrika/data/visit-params.html)

 ### <a name="9"></a>User parameters
-If you want to send a user segment to Yandex Metrica, for example an RFM segment or a sign that the user is subscribed to a mailing list or a sign that the user has an abandoned cart, you can set up the transmission of user parameters.
+If you want to send a user segment to Yandex.Metrica, for example an RFM segment or a sign that the user is subscribed to a mailing list or a sign that the user has an abandoned cart, you can set up the transmission of user parameters.
 The configuration process is described in detail in [session parameters](#8)

 [Yandex guide on user parameters](https://yandex.com/support/metrika/data/user-params.html)